-- People with piriformis syndrome and sciatica symptoms because loosening these muscles is one step in reducing tension on the sciatic nerve.
+This stretch can feel great for anyone experiencing tightness in their piriformis or gluteus muscles, and people with sciatica symptoms because loosening these muscles is one step in reducing tension on the sciatic nerve.

-There are many ways to do this stretch, so you have many options depending on your flexibility, but the thing each has in common is that you cross the leg of the side you are stretching over the other so that your legs sort of make a figure four and your knee is at 90°, and then bring your leg towards your chest so you feel the stretch between your hip and butt.
+There are many ways to do this stretch, so you have many options depending on your preference, but the thing each has in common is that you cross the leg of the side you are stretching over the other so that your legs sort of make a figure four and your ankle rests across the other thigh, and then bring your leg toward your chest so you feel the stretch between your hip and butt.

-- Lay on your back and pull your crossed legs up to your chest.
+- Lie on your back and pull your non-stretching thigh toward your chest.

-- Cross your legs while sitting, and lean down.
-Make sure to keep your back straight.
+- Cross your legs while sitting, and lean down toward your legs.

 - Use a table, railing, or any surface that is at the right height for you and cross your leg on top of the table, leaning in until you feel the resistance.